reactjs/rfcs/text/0000-suspense-transitions.md

 ### Assumptions

 In this design proposal, I am assuming that React's `suspense` receives a boolean that tells it when to render the fallback component and when to render the children.
-Without being that familiar with the suspense source code, I have created a pseudo example, where `isWaiting` refers to if the Suspense component is "waiting".
+Without being familiar with the suspense source code, I have created a pseudo example, where `isWaiting` refers to if the Suspense component is "waiting".